 Serving

 Masala Chai is best served immediately.
-Tea can be reheated in the microwave or stove top but it's best consumed within a couple of hours.
+Tea can be reheated in the microwave or on the stove, but it's best consumed within a couple of hours.

 Recipe